skdeep2001/proxyredis/README.md

   - redis-py
   - aiohttp (async http library)
   - pytest (for unit and system tests)
+- **main.py** implements the entry point for the service startup and configuration and construct the processing pipeline shown in the architecture section.
 - The HTTP service supports the following GET query:
   ```
   /lookup?key=<key>